Agent Deployment in Special Environments

 46

-The structure of the response message from deepflow-server (GitHub code link is the same as above):
+Structure of the message replied by deepflow-server (GitHub code link as above):

 message KubernetesAPISyncResponse {

-// The version number of the resource information accepted by deepflow-server, usually equal to the version in the most recent request.
+// Version number of the resource information accepted by deepflow-server, usually equal to the version in the most recent request.

 optional uint64 version = 1;